daiwik-project/machine-learning-capstone-project-2025/README.md

 <a name="chapter2"></a>
-# Chapter 2: Historical Data Management for Prediction
+# Chapter 2: Historical Data Management

 Welcome back!
-In [Chapter 1: Data Preprocessing Pipeline](#chapter1), we learned how to clean and prepare our raw data, transforming it into a neat, standardized format ready for our machine learning models.
-Now, we're going to build on that foundation by exploring "Historical Data Management for Prediction."
+In [Chapter 1: Data Integration Hub](#chapter1), we learned how to clean and prepare our raw data, transforming it into a neat, standardized format ready for our machine learning models.
+Now, we're going to build on that foundation by exploring **"Historical Data Management."**

 ### Why is Historical Data Management So Important?

 Imagine you're trying to predict how many people will attend a specific movie show at a particular theater next Tuesday.
 You wouldn't just pull a number out of thin air, right?
 You'd think: "How many people usually come to this theater on a Tuesday?
 What were the audience numbers for the past few Tuesdays, or even past few days?"

 This is exactly what "Historical Data Management" is all about in our project.
-Our goal is to predict future `audience_count` values for each `book_theater_id`.
+Our goal is to forecast future `audience_count` values for each `book_theater_id`.
 To do this accurately, our models need to "remember" past `audience_count` values for *each individual theater*.
 It's like keeping a detailed logbook or diary for every single theater's daily audience performance.

 The big challenge is not just storing this past data, but also being able to efficiently use it to make new predictions, and then **update** that logbook with the latest information (even if it's a prediction itself!).
 This continuous update is key for making predictions far into the future, day by day.

 ### Key Concepts

-This abstraction helps us keep track of all the past `audience_count` values for every theater.
+This system helps us keep track of all the past `audience_count` values for every theater.
 Let's break it down:

 #### 1. The `history_dict` – Our Theater Logbook